 Orissa, or Odisha, is known for its rich history and culture.
-Located on the on the eastern coast of India along the Bay of Bengal it is perhaps most famous for its temples and national parks.
+Located on the eastern coast of India along the Bay of Bengal it is perhaps most famous for its temples and national parks.
 However, there are also lots of other places to visit in Orissa.

 This culturally rich state was once part of the historical kingdom of Kalinga.
 Now, its fascinating trial culture, diverse wildlife, historic sites, and delicious food make it a truly unique place to visit.

-How to reach Orissa
+How To Reach Orissa

 Orissa is well connected to all the other Indian states.

 The airport at Bhubaneshwar, the capital of the state, which is called the Bhubaneswar Biju Patnaik Airport (BBPA), is well connected to all major Indian cities.
 The airport also recently started taking international flights.